rasmuserik/p2pweb/blockchain-computer.md

 author: Rasmus Erik Voel Jensen
 date: 2017
 abstract: |
-    We propose a design for a new kind of decentralised trustless computer.
+    A proposal a design for a new kind of decentralised trustless computer.
     The shared state is stored in a blockchain.
-    This allows computations to be distributed safely across without trusting indivudual nodes.
+    This allows computations to be distributed and verified safely across without trusting individual nodes.
     It also allows proofs of work, and thus crediting nodes for their commputations.
-    Computations are securely distributed and verified, through a blockchain containing the state By storing shared state in the blockchain, it is possible to By storing the machine state in the blockchain, it is possible to securely run distributed computations, without trusting the individual nodes.
-Individual nodes only need to know/store the small subset of the blockchain that they need for their computation.
 ---

 Outline: